Neablis/user-messages/README.md

 Cons:
   - Lots of boilerplate necessary to implement a few Feature
   - Potentially ugly or difficult to write code for features that don't have clear lines of delineation between functionality
-  - Sequelize makes it difficult to write efficient queries, this structure hides those performance hits
+  - Sequelize makes it difficult to write efficient queries, this structure + graphql can hide those performance hits because of nested resolvers

+### Services

+Contains business logic, this is where functionality is isolated, and composed between different services.

+Structured as
+* Service Name
+  * index.js - the root where logic will be exported from
+  * supporting.js - Where anything else that is needed for the service lives, these are private from other servicers.

 ## Usage
 ### Users